LaerkeSP/AVM_Dashboard/README.md

 # Logs
 ## Week 9
+The brainstorm has been done by drawing different variation of the graphs on post it notes, making it possible to move the different elements around, testing different design setups.
+At this point some data was excluded, as they were deemed to add clutter, and cloud the overall message of the dashboard.
+One of these data-points were the gender, as the inclusion would have shifted the focus to the different affects of pollution depending on the gender, instead of the general affect on health.

+The brainstorm design led to many revelations, but as it was not clear of it was transferable to a screen, a more refined sketch was created on PowerPoint.
+This sketch led to further reduction of data visualised, as it was clear it would overwhelm the user.
+Here one aspect of each health concern was visualised (Cancer, Heart Disease, and Respiratory Disease).
+Additionally, the pollution was added to each of the graphs as stacked bar charts, to ensure proper comparison between the two elements.
+Lastly, a map element was included, to show the differences in the regions, with the pollution being represented through a gradient of the region, and the health concern being represented by a bubble on each region.

+Week 10 will be dedicated to clean the data properly, as to ensure it is ready for the visualisation, with a possibility of creating some of the first graphs.

 ## Week 8
 The design phase has been started, following the CAST method presented in class.
 Here the Content, Audience, and Story has been worked through, with the Tell part still missing.